-The voltage, current, power, and condition are the current time-domain values, which in this case is the result of a DC operating point calculation.
+Voltage, current, power, and condition are the last time-domain values, which in this case is the result of a DC operating point calculation.

-AC analysis Turn off the Dynamic DC analysis mode from the Analysis menu.
+AC analysisTurn off the Dynamic DC analysis mode from the Analysis menu.
 Remove the MIXED4 circuit by choosing Close from the File menu.
 Load a new file by choosing Open from the File menu.
 Type RCA3040 for the name.
 Click Open.